 Like any Civ game, Alpha Centauri is all about colonising a world, growing an empire, and competing and cooperating as you see fit with other factions vying for power.
 The twist?
 Set on a distant planet in the future, this old PC game is far more story-driven, forcing you to interact with mysterious alien lifeforms and races that previously inhabited the planet.

-Sid Meier’s Alpha Centauri fits the 4X formula of empire-building, research, war, and diplomacy with an excellent story.
+Sid Meier’s Alpha Centauri fits the 4X games formula of empire-building, research, war, and diplomacy with an excellent story.
 Featuring fascinating factions and complex leaders, Alpha Centauri offers a more focused experience than the ‘blank canvas’ of the main series.
 The smaller scope of the game emphasises everything that is great about this old game’s narrative, helping Alpha Centauri remain as memorable as always.

 Baldur’s Gate II

 There is something about that beautiful, seemingly hand-drawn aesthetic of the Infinity Engine that is completely timeless, and Baldur’s Gate II uses that to deliver one of the best RPGs of all time.
 Sure, you might still be working through Baldur’s Gate 3 right now, but it’s never a bad time to go back to the next best game in the series.